-Initially we looked at staying in the Yellowstone area for the summer, but discovered it would cost us about $10,000 just for camping.
+Initially, we looked at staying in the Yellowstone area for the summer but discovered it would cost us about $10,000 just for camping.
 That was way out of our budget so we decided if we were going to spend a summer in Yellowstone we would need to do it by Workamping.

 During our Workamping gig at JCPenney in Reno, Lisa met a lady in the laundry room.
 While they were talking Lisa told her we were thinking of going to Yellowstone for the Summer.
 Come to find out the lady said she knew of a campground looking for Workampers.
-We applied and found out the lady is the manager for the campground.
-A couple days later we interviewed and got a camp host position.
+We applied and found out the lady is the manager of the campground.
+A couple of days later we interviewed and got a camp host position.

 This is our third Workamping job and first working in a campground.

 Note: Some of the links in this article are affiliate links.
 When you use the links on this page to make a purchase, we may get a small commission and you may get a great bargain.
 You don’t pay anything extra by purchasing through these links.
 It’s a win-win all around.
 See our Full disclosure for more info.
 Thank you!

 Located in West Yellowstone, Montana, Grizzly RV Park, and Cabins are only four blocks from Yellowstone National Park’s West Entrance.
 West Yellowstone is situated within a short driving distance of many beautiful points of interest inside Yellowstone National Park and the nearby Gallatin National Forest.

 When we arrived I was assigned to work Maintenance, and Lisa was assigned to work the front office doing reservations and checking people in.

 The maintenance position was fairly basic.
 Cleaning restrooms, trimming trees and other yard work, preparing sites for their next customers, and repairing any issues that came up during the day.